gerrysonx/moba_env/README.md

 # moba_env
-gamecore is the folder containing all the moba game logic gym_moba is the folder containing the interface needed to integrate the gamecore logic into gym env.
+gamecore is the folder containing all the moba game logic, gym_moba is the folder containing the interface needed to integrate the gamecore logic into gym env.

 Depends: